mmerlyn/data-mining-prep/my-notes/midterm_solutions.md

 ## Question 1: Which systems are NOT data mining?

+> **Question:** Please read the following statements each describing a computer system, and identify which system(s) is (are) not addressed by data mining techniques.
+Put 'Yes' or 'No' after each activity's number in your answers (e.g., a: No).
+>
+> (a) A system that can group the customers of a company according to their genders
+> (b) A system that can intelligently recommend a new product to existing customers who are likely to buy it
+> (c) A system that can sort a student database based on student identification numbers
+> (d) A system that can calculate the total sales of a company given the sale records
+> (e) A system that can extract the frequencies of a sound wave
+> (f) A system that can predict the future stock price of a company using its historical records
+> (g) A system that can monitor the heart rate of a patient for abnormalities
+> (h) A system that can predict seismic waves for earthquake activities
+> (i) A system that can identify fraud transactions which are substantially different from other transactions

+### Answer:
 Answer "Yes" if NOT data mining, "No" if it IS data mining:

 | System | Answer | Reasoning |